 Your brand strategy is different from some other parts of your marketing strategy in that it’s a little bit more tangible.
-Once it’s developed, you’re going to see it in the form of a lot of pieces that you can immediately start to implement in the marketplace.
+Once your brand strategy is developed, you’re going to see it in the form of a lot of pieces that you can immediately start to implement in the marketplace.
 That said, there is some critical pre-work that’s a must when you’re developing a brand strategy.
-That’s the first thing that I’m going to get into, for obvious reasons.

 Separate short-term brand wins from long-term goals